IamHenri/global-market-places-list/README.md

 ## Excel SpreadSheet : on tab, all the data needed.
 ## csv file : because it's handy
 ## json : because it's handier than csv, for other purposes
-## html file : becasue I was bored and I thought this was useful
+## html file : to make the following page

 https://iamhenri.github.io/global-market-places-list/